 2. Internal Actors

 The Healthcare industry is unique in its leading cause of data breaches: it is the only industry in which internal actors are the biggest threat to the organization.
 58% of Healthcare data breaches occur because of incidents which involved insiders.

 Data breaches are typically thought of as malicious, but internal actors can also accidentally cause a breach.
 Whether the actor’s motives were innocuous or malicious is irrelevant, however; errors can cause as much damage to your organization as cases of misuse.

 Though it might seem counter-intuitive, cyber security can help prevent breaches caused by internal actors.
 A comprehensive cyber security strategy, including training and restricting the access of your employees, is the best way to protect your organization.
 Training your employees about the common cyber attacks in your industry, and how to thwart them, can help prevent accidental breaches.
 Limiting your employees’ access to sensitive information can also help prevent leaks, as malicious employees no longer have the means to easily cause a breach.

 3. Healthcare Data Has a High Value

-When you find that someone has stolen your credit card number or other financial information, the problem is often immediately resolved once you contact your credit card company or bank.
-That information instantly becomes useless to the hacker, and you can begin to develop a plan to protect your new financial information.
+When a credit card number or other financial information is stolen, the problem is often immediately resolved by contacting the credit card company or bank.
+The stolen information instantly becomes useless to the hacker, and the months of effort dedicated to gaining the information is nullified.

 4. Relying Solely on HIPAA Compliance